unb-libraries/unbscholar-docs/senior-report-workflow.md

 - more metadata is better; put in as much as you can
 - don't make up any metadata you are unsure of
 - make notes of curious fields, we can sort out [best practices](https://docs.google.com/document/d/18iAgjIYpuX7PVbTdfZCt7ipWEFvM5R_aQdrY6pB-y-A/edit?usp=sharing) as we go
+- try not to navigate away from this window... drupal isn't especially great at remembering what you were doing when you leave a window open, so...
+- ... try to finish each entry in one sitting.

 *A note on Faculty/Departments*